What is Discovery?

 How does it work?

 But Discovery sessions are about so much more than learning how to care for a horse.
-Through these practical lessons and experiences participants also develop skills which are transferable to many areas of their life.
+Through these practical lessons and experiences participants also develop skills which are transferrable to many areas of their life.

 They learn how to work in collaboration with other people; how to concentrate on a task; how to ask questions; how to solve problems; and how to build positive relationships (with the horses, with each other, and with staff members and volunteers.)

 From the very first session learners gain a sense of achievement when they rise to the challenge of taking responsibility for themselves and the horse they’re working with.
 For many, this will be the first time they have engaged in learning for a long time.